-As at 31 December 2018, the Group's inventory balance amounted to \$\$366,000, after considering allowance for inventories obsolescence and inventories written-off of S\$27,500.
+As at 31 December 2019, the Group's inventory balance amounted to \$\$457,000.
 Inventory valuation was an audit focus area because of the additional risks assessed due to the number of locations that the inventories were held at, and the judgement applied in the valuation of inventory on hand.
 Such judgements include management's expectations of forecast inventory demand, product expiry dates and plans to dispose of inventories that are close to expiry.

-Disclosure about the significant accounting estimates and allowance for inventory obsolescence are included in notes 3.2 and 15 to the financial statements.
+Disclosure about the significant accounting estimates and estimates of net realizable value are included in Notes 3.2 and 16 to the financial statements.

 We assessed the method used by management to assess impairment and evaluated the key assumptions used in the impairment analysis.
 We reviewed management's budgeting process by comparing the actual financial performance against previously forecasted results.
 We evaluated the sales growth rates to assess if they are consistent with the Group's historical growth rates and industry outlook.
 We involved our internal valuation specialists to assess reasonableness of the discount rates used by management.
-We also assessed the adequacy of the disclosures made on the impairment of property, plant and equipment.
+We also assessed the adequacy of the disclosures made on the impairment of property, plant and equipment and right-of-use assets.

 We observed the inventory count performed by management and assessed the physical condition of inventories at balance sheet date.
-We also assessed the allowance policy based on historical sales performance of the products in their life cycles, the outlook of the industry and the costs incurred historically to sell aged inventories.
-We further tested the ageing of the inventories and the computation of the obsolescence level.
+We also assessed the estimation of net realizable value based on historical sales performance of the products in their life cycles, the outlook of the industry and the costs incurred historically to sell aged inventories.
+We further tested the ageing of the inventories and the computation of the estimated net realisable value.
 We also assessed the adequacy of the Group's disclosures concerning this.